somysam12/boyt-by-deepseek/replit.md

 - 🤖 Auto-assign keys to waitlist users when adding new keys
 - 📢 Channel management (add/remove with inline buttons)
 - ⏰ Cooldown configuration (1-720 hours)
-- 🔄 Cooldown reset - instantly reset any user's cooldown
+- 🔄 Cooldown reset - instantly reset any user's cooldown OR reset all users at once
 - 💬 Custom key message templates
 - 👥 View all users with IDs and stats
 - 🚪 Track users who left after claiming keys
-- 🚫 Block/Mute users with custom reason messages
+- 🚫 Block/Unblock users - separate buttons with custom reason messages
 - 📣 Send announcements (text only or with photo)
 - 🗑 Key management (delete all keys)